AndreySgibnev/primitive-blog/README.md

 02.Create a Post model to work with blog posts.
 03.Admin panel for the blog.
 04.Configure URL routes.
-05.views — BlogListView for displaying blog Entries.
+05.Views — BlogListView for displaying blog entries.
 06.Creating a template.
 07.Connecting static files in Django.
 08.Creating a separate DetailView page for the article.